by Bruce Tharpe

 The retracts and brakes shown in the following photos are PST units.
 Other brands may be substituted, and the instructions here can still be used as general guidelines.

-Prepare Your Mounting Screws.
-Mounting hardware is not included with the retract package, so you need to decide on what you want to use (Update: PST will include hardware with later orders).
-I used sheet metal screws for all three retracts because they are easier to install than bolts and blind nuts, and they might protect the airframe by ripping out cleanly in a rough landing (something I don't want to test!).
-However, the sharp points could possibly damage air lines, so I used a grinder to round them off.
-The holes in the retract units were drilled slightly larger to fit the #6 screws.
+Click to Enlarge Prepare Your Mounting Screws.
+Sheet metal screws are provided for mounting all three retracts because they are easier to install than bolts and blind nuts, and they might protect the airframe by ripping out cleanly in a rough landing (something I don't care to test!).
+However, the sharp points could possibly damage air lines, so use a grinder to round them off slightly.

-Mark the Main Wheel Retract Mounting Holes.
+Click to Enlarge Mark the Main Wheel Retract Mounting Holes.
 This is a little trickier to do than it may appear at first.
 If you just lay the assembly in place with the wheel centered in the wheel well, it may not be in the ideal position.
 You need to move the wheel and strut up and down and watch for clearance around the wheel as it passes through the cutout in the wing skin.
-When satisfied with the position, mark the mounting holes, remove the retract, and drill at the marks (I used a 3/32" drill bit for the #6 screws).
+When satisfied with the position, mark the mounting holes, remove the retract, and drill at the marks with a 3/32" drill bit.

-Prepare Two Air Tank Mounts.
+Click to Enlarge Prepare Two Air Tank Mounts.
 Now we move to the front fuselage section to install the nose wheel retract, the nosewheel steering servo, and the air tanks.
-I prepared my air tank mounts and the servo mount so they could be glued in at the same time.
 Materials for the air tank mounts are not provided, so the method shown here is just a suggestion.
+I used two layers of 1/8" lite-ply, with gaps in the bottom layer for the 1/2" velcro straps.

-Build the Steering Servo Mount.
-This plywood mount is provided with the ARF, but it needs to be assembled and glued together using CA or epoxy.
+Click to Enlarge Build the Guide Tube Support and Steering Servo Mount.
+These plywood parts are provided with the ARF, but they need to be assembled and glued together using CA or epoxy.
 My servo was a little tall, so I added plywood strips on the bottom to raise the mount slightly.
 I also added small plywood pads underneath the screw holes at each end to provide extra thickness.
-Use epoxy to glue the servo mount and tank mounts to the bottom of the fuselage.
+Use epoxy to glue the servo mount, guide tube support, and tank mounts to the bottom of the fuselage.

 NOTE: Use a separate radio channel for nose wheel steering slaved to the rudder channel (do not use a Y-connector) so that you can program the steering alone.
 Generally, you only need a small amount of movement in the nose wheel, maybe 15 degrees each direction for good ground handling.